 Build a $10 cedar tiered planter with these free plans and instructions from ‘Ana White‘.
-Great for cascading flowers or even succulents.
+Great DIY container for cascading flowers or even succulents.

 Learn how to make a space saving wooden planter from ‘BBC Gardeners World‘.
 This is a clean look perfect for the patio in my new house.
 Ooooo ooo, we could make a larger, more complex version!
 With lots of sections, and higher tiers, and… Honey?

 From ‘Hometalk‘, make this up-cycled filing cabinet planter.
-Ok, this is creative!
+Ok, this is a creative budget outdoor planter!

 ‘One Good Thing by Jillee‘ has this tutorial for using Mod Podge to create these DIY French flower pots.
 Photo from ‘Heavens Walk’.
 These are gorgeous, and are just terra cotta pots, some Mod Podge and some free printables.